Zren/RecentBookmarksPopup/ReadMe.md

 * Shows a tag with the parent folder name.
 * Can easily delete multiple recent bookmarks.
 * Can quickly move a bookmark to an "Archive" folder (name is case sensitive).
+* In the options page, you can toggle grouping bookmarks by date, or hide the bottom toolbar.

 ## Permissions